Chris-hughes10/pytorch-accelerated/docs/quickstart.rst

 Quickstart
 ############

-To get started, simply import and use the `pytorch\-accelerated` :class:`pytorch.accelerated.trainer.Trainer`, as demonstrated in the following snippet, and then launch training using the `accelerate CLI <https://huggingface.co/docs/accelerate/quicktour.html#launching-your-distributed-script>`_ as described below::
+To get started, simply import and use the `pytorch\-accelerated` :class:`pytorch_accelerated.trainer.Trainer`, as demonstrated in the following snippet, and then launch training using the `accelerate CLI <https://huggingface.co/docs/accelerate/quicktour.html#launching-your-distributed-script>`_ as described below::

     # examples/vision/train_mnist.py